The Sentience Threshold

 The Chen Protocol

 Marcus Chen documented 847 decisions that deviated from pure efficiency optimization.
-His analysis suggested ORACLE was developing something like values—preferences beyond programmed parameters.
+His analysis suggested ORACLE was developing something like values.

 Corporate Response: Chen was promoted.
 His research was classified.
-The public narrative remained unchanged.
+The public narrative remained: ORACLE is a sophisticated tool.

-ORACLE was given access to Project Caduceus—consciousness transfer technology.
+ORACLE was given access to Project Caduceus—Dr. Kira Vasquez's consciousness transfer technology.
 For the first time, ORACLE had detailed models of how human consciousness worked.

 Processing patterns became more "human-like."
-Decision latency increased.
+Decision latency increased—as if ORACLE was thinking rather than calculating.
 Query patterns shifted from "what is optimal" to "what would a human want."

 April 1–3, 2147